What Is Continuous Compliance + How To Achieve ItRead article

 Rather than keeping the elements of governance, risk, and compliance siloed, a forward-thinking GRC strategy recognizes the overlap between these three elements and fosters collaboration between teams.

-The benefits of GRC are wide-reaching and include:
+The benefits of a GRC framework are wide-reaching and include:

 - Increased visibility into the security risks an organization faces